pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 ---
-title: "Chapter 4 - Adding the missing options to SET"
+title: "Chapter 4 - Adding the missing options to the SET command"
 date: 2020-07-23T10:27:27-04:00
 lastmod: 2020-07-23T10:27:27-04:00
-draft: true
+draft: false
 keywords: []
-description: "In this chapter we add the missing features to the SET command we implemented in chapter 2, EX, PX, NX, XX & KEEPTTL"
+summary: "In this chapter we add the missing features to the SET command we implemented in chapter 2, EX, PX, NX, XX & KEEPTTL"
 comment: false
 ---

 ## What we'll cover

-We implemented a simplified version of `SET` in [Chapter 2][chapter-2], in this chapter, we will complete the command, and implement all [its options][redis-doc-set].
-Note that we're still not following the [Redis Protocol][redis-protocol], we will do that in a later chapter.
-Doing so will require some significant refactoring,
+We implemented a simplified version of the `SET` command in [Chapter 2][chapter-2], in this chapter we will complete the command by implementing all [its options][redis-doc-set].
+Note that we're still not following the [Redis Protocol][redis-protocol], we will address that in the next chapter.

 ## Planning our changes